slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 4. Resume target process
 ```

 Credit goes to Mantvydas Baranauskas for describing this wonderful technique!
+In the current form, _FalconZero_ injects the payload to `explorer.exe`.
+Of course, this could be modified to suit the purpose of the operator.

 ## Usage
 There are many hard things in life but generating an implant shouldn't be one.
 This is the reason the `generate_implant.py` script has been created to make your life a breeze.